awsdocs/amazon-connect-admin-guide/doc_source/real-time-metrics-definitions.md

 For queued callbacks, the contact state can also **Callback incoming** or **Callback dialing**\.

-If a supervisor is using the Manager Monitor feature to monitor a particular agent as they interact with a customer, the supervisor’s contact state is Monitoring; the agent’s contact state is Connected\.
+If a supervisor is using the Manager Monitor feature to monitor a particular agent as they interact with a customer, the supervisor's contact state is Monitoring; the agent’s contact state is Connected\.

 ## Duration<a name="duration-real-time"></a>